 - Use appropriate personnel for the components of the project?

 - Describe the potential to improve the teaching and learning environment at UT Southwestern?

 - Describe a process of dissemination of your project’s findings or products?

 - Describe the potential to apply project or findings to other educational settings and venues?

 - (if research) Present a novel project that can be disseminated?

-Applicants will be notified of their award status on (or around) July 1 annually.
+Applicants will be notified of their award status on June 14.
 For the purposes of the grant cycle, the date of starting a project is the date of the award notification.
-End-of year reports are due by June 30 the following year.
+End-of year reports are due by June 30 the following year after the award.

 Proposals for funding may range up to $5,000, and funding will be awarded to the most competitive proposals as judged by the peer review process.
 Projects costing more than $5,000 will be considered for Educational Grant Fund (EGF) proposals that involve matching funds, although the EGF total amount cannot exceed $5,000.
 In these cases, the applicant should clearly state the need for the larger amount of matching funds.
 All decisions by the Awards Committee will be final.

 All awardees will submit a brief, but formal written report (one to two pages) at the conclusion of their projects (by June 1 of the year following the award date) detailing project processes, outcomes, use of funding, potential for further funding, and dissemination possibilities or results.
 All awardees will be expected to present a poster of their project findings at an annual SWAT Symposium.